Ar-Kareem/SAT_puzzle_solver/README.md

 For instance, a square containing the number one must have four black squares as its neighbours by the last criterion; but then it's impossible for it to be connected to any outside white square, which violates the second to last criterion.
 So no square will contain the number one.
 </details>

-(Note: The solver for this puzzle is slightly slower and could take several seconds to solve a 16x11 puzzle)

 **Unsolved puzzle**

 <img src="https://raw.githubusercontent.com/Ar-Kareem/puzzle_solver/master/images/range_unsolved.png" alt="Range unsolved" width="500">